gmr/helper/README.md

-# clihelper
+# Helper

-The clihelper package is a command-line/daemon application wrapper package with the aim of creating a consistent method of creating daemonizing applications.
+Helper is a development library for quickly writing configurable applications and daemons.

-clihelper uses SIGALARM and signal.pause() to control intervals where the dameon should be idle.
+helper uses SIGALARM and signal.pause() to control intervals where the dameon should be idle.
 Do not mix use of SIGALARM unless you intend to redefine the run method for use with an IO Loop or some other long running process.